GoogleCloudPlatform/cdmc/data-ingestion/README.md

 This guide covers the data ingestion aspects of the CDMC reference architecture.
 It is part of a larger deployment guide that includes metadata capturing, cataloging, lifecycle management, and reporting.

 1. The reference architecture uses the [TPC-DI dataset](https://www.tpc.org/tpcdi/default5.asp), which is a data integration benchmark.
 The data files are available for convenience from the `tpcdi` subfolder in the current directory.
-Alternatively, you can download them from the [TPC.org](https://tpc.org/) site.
+Alternatively, you can download them for free from [TPC.org](https://tpc.org/).

 2. Create a bucket on Google Cloud Storage and copy the tpcdi dataset to it.

-3. Open LineageManager.py and replace the `DL_API` and `SA_KEY` variables on lines 10 and 11 with your values.
+3. Open `LineageManager.py` and replace the `DL_API` and `SA_KEY` variables on lines 10 and 11 with your values.

 4. Open each of the 6 `load_*.py` scripts (e.g. `load_crm.py`, etc.) and replace the variables on lines 5-12 with your values.